Vallek/vallek-youtube-custom-css/README.md

 ### on subscriptions page
 * shorts
 * top ui panel (same class as shorts but useless and too tall anyways)

+## What it adds
+* Ads more visible outlines, smaller shadows and background-colors to make UI visible without big shadow.